 Thinking of selling your furniture?
-Maybe you landed your dream job clear across the country; or you finally decided that the sofa you purchased is completely not your taste.
+Maybe you landed your dream job clear across the country, or you finally decided that the sofa you purchased is completely not to your taste.
 Whatever your predicament, you have a room or NYC apartment full of furniture you need to sell and do not know where to begin.
 It can be difficult to get rid of furniture, especially in a city as big as New York.

 Here are six great tips on how to prep and sell used furniture in NYC and beyond:

 Before taking pictures, remove clutter.
 Real estate professionals will tell you to un-clutter your home when selling.
 The same applies to selling furniture.
 Buyers know that you are selling items that you have used.
 The less they see, the more they can imagine it in their homes.
 That is why we incorporate a white background around all main image photos sold on our site!

 This five-minute solution is so easy, yet so frequently skipped over.
 Think about it.
 If you would not buy someone’s dirty or dusty old furniture, why would they want to buy yours?
 For wood furniture, wipe the dust off the top.
 For upholstered furniture, spot clean areas.
 Or even better, rent a Rug Doctor.
 The cost of cleaning it may end up paying for itself when you have a pristine upholstered piece to sell.
 Plus, your items will look a whole lot better in pictures!

 One of the keys to taking great pictures is lighting.
 Try to take photos during prime daylight hours.
 Too many dark shadows and low lighting will make a high-quality, sellable piece look dull.
 For more photography tips, take a look at our wonderful blog post on photographing furniture.